Gober Sosebee

-Gober C. Sosebee (October 15, 1915 – November 11, 1996) was an American racecar driver.
+Gober Cletus Sosebee (October 15, 1915 – November 11, 1996) was an American racecar driver.
 He won on the Daytona Beach Road Course in 1949, 1950, and 1951.
 He was born in Dawson County, Georgia, and began his career in 1940 at Atlanta's Lakewood Speedway.

 Sosebee also won two Grand National Series races, one in 1952 and another in 1954.
-He also had four pole positions (including his first NASCAR race at Daytona Beach) and 33 top-10 finishes during his career, and also ran five races in the NASCAR Convertible Division.
+He also had four pole positions (including his first NASCAR race at Daytona Beach) and 33 top-ten finishes during his career, and also ran five races in the NASCAR Convertible Division.

-His son, David Sosebee, was also a NASCAR driver.
+His son, David Sosebee, is also a former NASCAR driver.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)